BTMorton/dnd-5e-srd/5esrd.md

 #### Truesight

 A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the monster can see into the Ethereal Plane within the same range.

-### Armor, Weapon, and Tool Proficiencies

-Assume that a creature is proficient with its armor, weapons, and tools.
-If you swap them out, you decide whether the creature is proficient with its new equipment.

-For example, a hill giant typically wears hide armor and wields a greatclub.
-You could equip a hill giant with chain mail and a greataxe instead, and assume the giant is proficient with both, one or the other, or neither.

-See the *Player’s Handbook* for rules on using armor or weapons without proficiency.

 ### Languages